MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/IWebView2HttpRequestHeaders.md

 [RemoveHeader](#removeheader) | Removes header that matches the name.
 [GetIterator](#getiterator) | Gets an iterator over the collection of request headers.

 Used to inspect the HTTP request on WebResourceRequested event and NavigationStarting event.
-Note, you can modify the http request header from a WebResourceRequested event, but not from a NavigationStarting event.
+Note, you can modify the HTTP request headers from a WebResourceRequested event, but not from a NavigationStarting event.

 ## Members